mrocklin/thesis/computations-background.md

 When these projects bind themselves to the CPython runtime they retain some of the less obvious inefficiencies of Python.

 On a multicore machine concurrency between simultaneous operations remains difficult.
-In a HPC or massively parallel each process still needs to load the `python` runtime and import the necessary libraries.
+In a massively parallel context each process still needs to load the `python` runtime and import the necessary libraries.
 This import process routinely takes hours on a standard network file system.
 Resulting codes depend strongly on the Python ecosystem, eliminating opportunities for interaction with other software systems in the future.

 These projects lack a common data structure or framework to share contributions.
 Dozens of implementations exist which reimplement roughly the same architecture in order to experiment with a relatively small novel optimization.